 (d) the police force consents to the take-off.

 (4) Every person who contravenes this section is guilty of an offence and on conviction is liable to a fine of not more than $10,000.

 No liability where good faith

-Although it happens very infrequently, when an aircraft makes an emergency landing upon a highway, the pilot who did the landing is required to arrange for removal of the aircraft as soon as reasonably possible.
-If the highway will be used for take-off of the aircraft, then various special conditions must be followed.
+Although the situation is rare, after an aircraft makes an emergency landing onto a highway, the pilot that performed the landing is required to arrange for the removal of the aircraft as soon as reasonably possible.
+If the removal will be done by using the highway for a take-off of the aircraft, then various special conditions must be met.